GuillaumeBld/Skills_store/README.md

 ## Get Started in 30 Seconds

-**Equip any AI system (Claude Code, Claude.ai, Claude API, or any platform) with Skills store capabilities:**
+**Equip any AI system (Claude Code, Cursor, Windsurf, GeminiCli, Codex or any platform) with Skills store capabilities:**

 <details>
   <summary><strong>Option 1: Copy and paste this prompt into your AI (click to expand)</strong></summary>